djbpitt/collatexInstallation/collatex-installation.md

 Your system may already have some version of Python installed, but we recommend that you install and use the Anaconda Python distribution.
 CollateX will work with other distributions of Python 3, but the installation and configuration is more complicated, so for the workshop we are using Anaconda.
 Installing Anaconda according to the instructions on their site should not interfere with other existing Python versions on your system.

-For Mac OS, Linux, and Windows, the Python installation instructions are the same: download and install Anaconda Python from <http://continuum.io/downloads.html>. **Be sure to click on the link that says <q>I want Python 3.4</q> before you download**.
+For Mac OS, Linux, and Windows, the Python installation instructions are the same: download and install Anaconda Python from <http://continuum.io/downloads.html>. **Be sure to install version 3.5**.
 If you are curious, there’s a useful Anaconda quick-start tutorial at <https://store.continuum.io/static/img/Anaconda-Quickstart.pdf>.

 #### Extra instructions for Linux users

 The Anaconda package installer on Linux is not a clickable installation program as on Mac OS and Windows.
 You will need to choose to save the file, and then make a note of where the installer was saved (most likely your Downloads folder).
 You will then open a command line window (Ctrl-Alt-T on Ubuntu) to type the command

-	bash Downloads/Anaconda3-2.2.0-Linux-x86_64.sh
+	bash Downloads/Anaconda3-4.2.0-Linux-x86_64.sh

 (where `Downloads` is replaced with the name of the folder in which you saved Anaconda, if it is different.)